 Remembering Old School Teacher Clothes

-In my day, time upon time before Beyonce and Iggy Azalea, everyone readily identified ‘teacher’ clothes as garments purchased from the Sear’s or Spiegel catalogues, Casual Corner, Dillard’s or M. M. Cohn’s retail stores.
+In my day, time upon time before Cardi B and Meg the Stallion, everyone readily identified ‘teacher’ clothes as garments purchased from the Sear’s or Spiegel catalogues, Casual Corner, Dillard’s or M. M. Cohn’s retail stores.
 You know…the ugly floral and animal print blouses and baggy slacks in the Misses or career gal section?